jhpyle/docassemble/_docs/config.md

 proxy server that provides SSL termination, you must set `behind https load balancer` to `True`.

+Note that if you set `allow embedding: False`, users will have trouble logging in through third-party single-sign-on mechanisms.

 See also [`cross site domains`].

 ## <a name="pagination limit"></a>Pagination limit